The National Basketball Association was at war with the American Basketball Association, and the NBA needed reinforcements as quickly as possibly.

 The Seattle SuperSonics and San Diego Rockets entered the league in 1967.
 Milwaukee and Phoenix entered in 1968.
 That put the number of teams at 14, and it still wasn't enough.

 In fact, two teams' fees split 14 ways weren't enough.
 The NBA had announced on Nov.
 5, 1969, that it would expand by two teams.
-After looking over applications from Buffalo, Cleveland, Minneapolis, Kansas City, Memphis and Portland, the league added three teams for an entry fee of $3.5 million each.
+After looking over applications from Buffalo, Cleveland, Houston, Minneapolis, Kansas City, Memphis and Portland, the league added four teams for an entry fee of $3.5 million each.
 The official birthday of the Buffalo Braves, Cleveland Cavaliers and Portland Trail Blazers was February 6, 1970.
 They would begin play the following fall.
 The fourth team, Houston, couldn't come up with the money and dropped out.
 However, the San Diego Rockets moved there in 1971.

-That wasn't much time to get organized.
+There wasn't much time for the new teams to get organized.
 The draft was less than two months away.
 What's more, the new team was playing catchup from the day it was created.

 The franchise was originally awarded to the city of Buffalo before it was assigned to a particular holder/owner.
 A couple of groups were hoping to get the franchise.
 Keep in mind that this was the time that there was talk of a new domed stadium in suburban Buffalo, and one of the groups had ideas of playing home games there -- a plan that was, in a sense, ahead of its time.